 Dr. Harold conducted a three-year study of more than 300 families.
 In the study, researchers showed kids videos of adults engaged in different styles of arguing.
 The researchers then asked the kids about the kind of fights they saw their parents have at home.
 Your argument may have nothing to do with your kids, but if you fight in destructive unregulated ways, it threatens their emotional stability.

-Perhaps Gottman’s most shocking finding is that even infants are keenly sensitive to the relatively happiness of their parent’s marriage.
+Perhaps Gottman’s most shocking finding is that even infants are keenly sensitive to the relative happiness of their parent’s marriage.
 Gottman conducted a study of 50 couples who had 3-month-old infants.
-The research shoes that when parents have a habit if fighting in front of the kids, infants exposed to parental fighting showed a sharply lower capacity for concentration, joy and the ability to calm down as opposed to babies whose parents had thriving, happy marriages.
+The research shows that when parents have a habit of fighting in front of the kids, children exposed to parental fighting showed a sharply lower capacity for concentration, joy and the ability to calm down as opposed to babies whose parents had thriving happy marriages.
 Gottman discovered that these babies had an accelerated heart rate.

 The health consequences of this degree of ongoing emotional stress may not be known until years later.
 Research has shown that kids as young as 3 years old react to a conflict between parents.
 When children are upset by fighting or tension, they may act out in anger themselves.
 Sometimes they numb out into a dissociative trance or become very clingy.
 When kids from these unhappy homes reach adolescence, the behavioral implications are abundantly clear.
 Gottman followed these kids through age 15.
 The research findings showed that children of distressed marriages had a significantly greater rate of depression, peer problems, poor grades, and behavior issues such as truancy.
 And they were also more aggressive.

 On the other hand, research also tells us that kids whose parents are happily married couples are happier themselves as well.
 They have more friends, have better grades, are less likely to be troubled or depressed, and their overall behavior is markedly better.